dshokouhi/Home-AssistantConfig/README.md

 - Cool down house if thermostat is off and above 80
 - Set thermostat cooling if left on and we are away
 - Set thermostat heating if left on and we are away
+- Heat up house to 67 if thermostat is off and house drops below 63

 ### Movie Mode
 - Movie mode turned on turns on the TV lights, turns off all other lights but the Den, turns on fireplace if it is not already on